bom-d-van/bom-d-van.github.io/talks/whispering-in-the-trees.md

 Con: high performance cost in a large file tree (millions of files)

-filepath.Glob in Go is an userspace implementation, so it first needs to ask the kernel for all the files and then globs over it.
+`filepath.Glob` in Go is an userspace implementation, so it first needs to ask the kernel for all the files and then globs over it.
 Therefore the overhead is a high when serving millions of files.

 ---

 # Trigram (part 1)

-There is alternative implemnetation in go-carbon, which is using trigram, originally implemented by Damian Gryski.
+There is alternative implementation in go-carbon, which is using trigram, originally implemented by Damian Gryski.

 TLDR: it breaks downs all the metrics as trigrams, and maps the trigram to the metrics (an inverted index).
 A glob query is also convert as a trigrams, then intersects the metric trigrams and query trigrams, then it would use the glob to make sure the files match the query.